 Is the terrible pain of a worn-out hip starting to slow you down?
-The innovative front-of-the hip (anterior) approach to hip replacement, now available at Boulder Community Hospital, can help bring back normal, pain-free motion.
+The innovative front-of-the hip (anterior) approach to hip replacement, now available at Foothills Hospital, can help bring back normal, pain-free motion.
 You can be up and about in days, and return to your normal activities in as little as two weeks.

 A Less-Invasive Technique